dealien/VR-Camera-Handbook/getting-started.md

 ##### With The Suction Mount

-* Find a completely smooth and flat area to attach your camera’s to
+* Find a completely smooth and flat surface to attach your cameras to
 * Hold the mount firmly against the surface and push down the hand on the mount to secure it.
 * Your suction mount is now in place and ready to film